trofi/trofi.github.io.gen/posts/268-fixing-wine-wayland-on-polaris.md

 used to work on `wine-x11`.

-`wine`'s `WINEDEBUG=` debugging facility is great at tracing both application behaviour and `wine`'s driver behaviour.
+`wine`'s `WINEDEBUG=` debugging facility is great at tracing both application behavior and `wine`'s driver behavior.
 I had to add surprisingly little extra debugging to what is already available in `wine` in form of `TRACE(...);` calls.

-`wine`'s error message was clear enough to understand why video rendering did not produce anything.
+`wine` error message was clear enough to understand why video rendering did not produce anything.

-`nix`'s ability to build patched `wine` against patched `mesa` without destroying existing installation was critical for me to be able to do side-by-side comparisons.
+`nix` ability to build patched `wine` against patched `mesa` without destroying existing installation was critical for me to be able to do side-by-side comparisons.

 `mesa`'s `LIBGL_DRIVERS_PATH=` and `libglvnd`'s
-`__EGL_VENDOR_LIBRARY_DIRS=` variables are ideal at fiddling with patched opengl stack while keeping the main system running.
+`__EGL_VENDOR_LIBRARY_DIRS=` variables are ideal at fiddling with patched `opengl` stack while keeping the main system running.

 `wine`'s and `wayland`'s way of handling `linux` `DRM` subsystem is very
-lightweiht: they effectively pass available configuration around without much of application-specific mangling.
+lightweight: they effectively pass available configuration around without much of application-specific mangling.
 At least around surface creation logic.
 That was very easy to get through.